-Equipment Reliability: If you are performing inspections "Frequently" and "Periodically" your equipment will undoubtedly break down less and also insure increased productivity.
+Equipment Reliability: If you are performing inspections "Frequently" and "Periodically" your equipment will undoubtedly break down less, which leads to increased productivity.
 As noted in a study of the Process Industry, "You can expect a reduction between 60%-95% of your crane and hoist safety related defects in the first year if you have your overhead cranes and hoists inspected regularly."
 Hoosier Crane utilizes a predictive maintenance type inspection program that will substantially increase the reliability of your equipment.

 OSHA 1910.179 breaks the inspections into two categories.
 "Frequent" & "Periodic"

 Frequent Inspections: Daily to monthly intervals.
 (Visual and Operational Type)